CiscoDevNet/Getting-started-with-Cisco-SD-WAN-REST-APIs/README.md

 # Getting started with Cisco SD-WAN REST APIs

-The Cisco SD-WAN Solution (a.k.a.
-Viptela) is a cloud-delivered overlay WAN architecture that facilitates digital and cloud transformation for enterprises.
+The Cisco SD-WAN Solution (a.k.a Viptela) is a cloud-delivered overlay WAN architecture that facilitates digital and cloud transformation for enterprises.
 It significantly reduces WAN costs and time to deploy new services.

 Cisco SD-WAN builds a robust security architecture that's crucial for hybrid networks.
 It provides a strong policy framework.